JetBrains/teamcity-documentation/topics/nuget-pack.md

 <td>

-Select a NuGet version to use from the drop\-down list (you need to have [NuGet installed](nuget.md)), or specify a custom path to `NuGet.exe`.
+Select a NuGet version to use from the drop-down menu ([NuGet](nuget.md) must be installed), or specify a custom path to `NuGet.exe`.

 <note>

-An appropriate version of .NET Framework installed on the agent machine is required depending on the NuGet.exe version used: NuGet 2.8.6\+ requires .NET 4.5\+, earlier NuGet versions require .NET 4.0.
+An appropriate version of .NET Framework must be installed on the agent machine, depending on the used `NuGet.exe` version: NuGet 2.8.6+ requires .NET 4.5+, earlier NuGet versions require .NET 4.0.
 </note>